Big B The DJ

 About 2 months later I was asked to play for the Army grunts living outside the base in a compound.
 Sure reminded me of Nam when I drove in there, guys with flak jackets, helmets etc. I was set up in a tower like structure and played ROCK music for 3 hours..

-These two DJ gigs wil always stay with me, becasue not to long ago I was one of these guys, oh it was a different war but the loneliness and uncertainty was all the same.
+These two DJ gigs will always stay with me, because not to long ago I was one of these guys, oh it was a different war but the loneliness and uncertainty was all the same.